The Constitution of the European Union

 VI.
 The European Council may hold a vote to impeach the Council Speaker, European Commission, European Court of Justice, or any member thereof on the basis of unbecoming conduct or gross negligence in the execution of the office.
 Such a proposal must garner a super-majority of those present to pass.
 If a vote of impeachment passes against the Council Speaker, the Commission, or the Court, then that entity must face a by-election or re-appointment as outlined by its relevant election procedures.

 VII.
 The European Council may reject the dismissal of a European Commissioner by the Premier Commissioner.
 A rejection must be proposed by the Speaker of the European Council within 48 hours of such a removal, and must garner a super-majority of those present to pass.

 Section III – Voting in the European Council

-III.
-Councillors only then vote on the proposal for 72 hours.
+IV.
+Councillorsthen vote on the proposal for 72 hours.
 The proposal is to be voted on in its whole form and may not be changed during the voting phase.
 Each vote must be announced in public and is permanent once cast.
 Proposals requiring a simple majority to pass must garner 55% approval of those present.
 Proposals requiring a super-majority to pass must garner 75% approval of those present.

-IV.
-In accordance with the majorities set in the Voting Phase, the proposal is judged to have either passed or been defeated.
+V. In accordance with the majorities set in the Voting Phase, the proposal is judged to have either passed or been defeated.
 If passed, the proposal is put into force.
 Passed proposals are binding upon all member states.